 The GNSO Chair provides at least seven (7) calendar days’ advance notice of the vote, along with notice of the beginning and ending day and hour of the voting period (in UTC), which period shall not be less than four (4) calendar days.

+4.5.3 Guidelines for Voting Outside a Meeting.

-3. As with votes taken during a regularly scheduled GNSO Council meeting, all votes taken outside a meeting will:
+4.5.3.1 As with votes taken during a regularly scheduled GNSO Council meeting, all votes taken outside a meeting will:

-Be open (ie. not by secret ballot);
+Be open (i.e., not by secret ballot);

-Allow for the inclusion of voting statements in accordance with Section 4.3.2 of these Operating Procedures;
+Allow for the inclusion of voting statements in accordance with Section 4.3.2 of these Operating Procedures; and